The brain power behind wind power

 Robin: As we don’t currently have enough renewable energy capacity to run off renewables alone (or the infrastructure in place to cope with intermittent energy supply), the UK electricity system relies on a mix of ‘firm’ and ‘intermittent’ sources of power.
 Renewable energy is intermittent because it’s not always windy and the sun doesn’t always shine.
 Recently there have been periods of a few weeks at a time where the UK used no coal to generate electricity for the grid.
 This may not sound that exciting, but 2019 was the first time the UK achieved this since the start of the industrial revolution.

 We also currently need fossil fuels for transportation, aviation, shipping, and heating.
 There are studies ongoing at the moment which are looking at using offshore wind energy to generate Green Hydrogen which can be used as an environmentally friendly replacement (check out how Octopus Energy does green power).

-Charlotte: That makes sense - Octopus are also trying to help drive the movement to electric heating and transportation through heat pumps and electric vehicles.
+Charlotte: Octopus are also trying to help drive the movement to electric heating and transportation through heat pumps and electric vehicles.
 How can we move to a 100% renewable grid?

 Robin: There are 3 key things being developed that would help us move to a 100% renewable grid;

 Storing energy: There are methods for storing renewable energy such as pumping water up a hill when excess energy is available (i.e. at night) and using it to drive turbines when extra capacity is required, but these are limited.
 Other options being investigated include using wind energy to generate hydrogen.
 The hydrogen can then be stored and used to generate electricity as and when it is needed.